-Therefore, it is likely that the devil (aka, Satan), who is referred to in Matthew 4:3 as the tempter, used the serpent as a medium specifically to tempt Eve.
-However, Satan may have made it seem like the serpent was speaking when instead it was he who was speaking as he inhabited the serpent’s body, much like the demons (or unclean spirits) mentioned in the New Testament who spoke while indwelling humans (see Matthew 8:28-29; Mark 5:2-7; Luke 4:33-34; 8:27-30).
+Therefore, it is likely that the Devil (aka, Satan), who is referred to in Matthew 4:3 as the tempter, used the serpent as a medium specifically to tempt Eve.
+However, Satan may have made it seem like the serpent was speaking, although apparently it was he who was speaking as he inhabited the serpent’s body, much like the demons (or unclean spirits) mentioned in the New Testament who spoke while indwelling humans (see Matthew 8:28-29; Mark 5:2-7; Luke 4:33-34; 8:27-30).

-Nevertheless, there does not seem to be a credible reason to believe that God punished the serpent just because it acted under the influence of Satan.
+Nevertheless, there does not seem to be a valid reason to believe that God punished the serpent just because it acted under the influence of Satan.
 The Bible gives no indication that either God the Father or Jesus Christ the Son punished any of the men who were possessed by demons for acting under the influence of demons, so why would God have punished the serpent for its actions under the influence of Satan?
-Therefore, the serpent must have been at least somewhat responsible for tempting Eve.
+Therefore, it seems probable that the serpent was at least somewhat responsible for tempting Eve.

 Genesis 3:1, which we previously quoted, provides reason to believe the serpent was voluntarily complicit in tempting Eve.
 This verse states that the serpent “was more cunning than any beast of the field.”
 Strong’s Concordance indicates that the Hebrew word that is translated as “cunning” is usually used in a bad sense, which in the context of the third chapter of Genesis suggests skill in deception.
 Thus, the serpent was evidently not without guilt in the temptation of Eve.